-$$WTP = -\frac{\partial U \partial X}{\partial U \partial P} = -\frac{\beta{sustainability attributes}}{\beta{price}}$$
+$$WTP = -\frac{\partial U/\partial X}{\partial U/\partial P} = \frac{\beta{sustainability attributes}}{\beta{price}}$$ (5)

-2.2.
-Sampling and data description
+2.2 Sampling and data description

 The survey was conducted in the Gauteng province of South Africa, using trained interviewers.
-Gauteng is the most populous province in South Africa and very diverse regarding social, economic and demographic characteristics (Statistics South Africa, 2012).
+Gauteng is the most populous province in South Africa and very diverse in terms of social, economic and demographic characteristics (Statistics South Africa, 2012).
 We employed a multistage sampling procedure to select 402 households in Centurion, Pretoria, and Midrand (Johannesburg).
 Face-to-face interviews were conducted, using samples of the labelled products, after the questionnaire had been pretested with 15 respondents.
 The questionnaire focused on the choice experiment, respondents' socioeconomic characteristics, knowledge of environmental sustainability and attitudinal data.
 The survey focussed on meat buyers, with particular note to beef consumers because beef is one of the most purchased livestock products in South Africa, making it easier to ensure high representation.
 Moreover, the water footprints of beef products in South Africa are known to be quite high, relative to the global averages.

-Before the experiment, respondents' subjective knowledge were examined.
+Prior to the experiment, respondents' subjective knowledge were examined.
 As in Flynn and Goldsmith, (1999) respondents were asked how knowledgeable they consider themselves to be about ecologically sustainable production, water usage, carbon emission and ecological footprint.
 Responses to each statement ranged from "no knowledge (1)" to "very knowledgeable (5)".
 An index was calculated for subjective knowledge by averaging the responses of each respondent.
 After the choice experiment, we further examined respondent's objective knowledge by assessing the level to which they agree or disagree to six statements about ecologically sustainable production, water usage, carbon emission and ecological footprint, using five-point Likert scale ranging from "strongly disagree (1)" to "strongly agree (5)".
 In the interest of brevity, the statements used are not presented but are available upon request.

-2.3.
-Experimental design
+2.3 Experimental design

-The attribute-based choice experimental design was employed.
+Attribute-based choice experimental design was employed.
 The choice experiment allows respondents to choose from a set of product alternatives, with different attribute combinations.
 The choices made by respondents' aid in revealing their preferences, without subjectively asking them to value the product attributes.
-This method minimises social desirability bias (Norwood and Lusk, 2011).
+This method minimizes social desirability bias (Norwood and Lusk, 2011).
 The choice experiment consisted of different combinations of water usage (water footprint), carbon emissions and prices.
 Different choice sets were designed for beef rump steak.
 The water footprint values were estimated using South African data and the Water Footprint Network Standard Approach as outlined in the Water Footprint Assessment Manual.
 Water footprint estimate for beef from Mekonnen and Hoekstra (2010) was also included.
 The carbon equivalents were obtained from Milk South Africa (Milk SA) and Scholtz et al. (2014).
 The selected prices considered for the product were the prevailing retail prices from markets across the study area for beef rump steak.
 Water footprint, carbon footprint and price attributes had three levels each in the choice sets designed (Table 1).

-Table 1 chosen attributes and levels
+Table 1: Chosen attributes and levels

-Attribute Beef rump steak Categorical level

-1. Water footprint 1.
-15415 l/kg Low

-2. 17300 l/kg Medium

-3. 17387 l/kg High

-2. Carbon footprint 1. $22.90 \text{ kgCO}2\text{e}$ Low

-2. $26.37 \text{ kgCO}2\text{e}$ Medium

-3. $27.50 \text{ kgCO}2\text{e}$ High

-3. Price 1.
-ZAR 159.99/ kg Low

-2. ZAR 179.99/ kg Medium

-3. ZAR 185.00/ kg High
+Attribute Beef rump steak Categorical level 1.
+Water footprint 1.
+15415 l/kg 2.
+17300 l/kg 3.
+17387 l/kg Low Medium High 2.
+Carbon footprint 1.
+22.90 kgCO 2 e 2.
+26.37 kgCO 2 e 3.
+27.50 kgCO 2 e Low Medium High 3.
+Price 1.
+ZAR 159.99/ kg 2.
+ZAR 179.99/ kg 3.
+ZAR 185.00/ kg Low Medium High